-- 2. Wipe the inside of the filter head (Figure 63) with a clean cloth to remove any foreign matter or debris that may have accumulated. - 3.
-Replace both gaskets (Figure 63).
+- Wipe the inside of the filter head with a clean cloth to remove any foreign matter or debris that may have accumulated. - 3.
+Replace both gaskets.
 Coat each gasket with a small amount of clean 15W-40 engine oil. - 4.
-Install the new fuel filter cartridge first by hand until it makes contact with the fuel filter head surface. - 5.
+Install the new fuel filter cartridge first by hand until it makes contact with the fuel filter body surface. - 5.
 Tighten the fuel filter cartridge securely.
-DO NOT overtighten. - Remove the air from the fuel system.
-Refer to Bleeding the Fuel System in the John Deere engine owner's manual.
+DO NOT overtighten. - 6.
+Remove the air from the fuel system.
+Reference the John Deere Owner's Manual, "Bleeding the Fuel System."